 State employees are expected to maintain high standards of job performance, ethical behavior, and professionalism.
-Standards are located here: DOP Guide to Employee Conduct Expectations.
+Standards are located here: Department of Administration Employee Conduct Expectations.
 When employees do not perform at an acceptable standard or when their conduct is an interference, embarrassment, or detriment to the operation of an agency, supervisors are responsible for correcting the behavior.